 What Is a Psychologist?

 One of a clinical psychologist’s main goals is to diagnose disorders, whether pre-existing or developing.
-If, after interviews and tests, the clinical psychologist finds that there is a presence of mental illness, they may work with the patient and other professionals to develop a treatment plan for that patient.
+If, after interviews and tests, the clinical psychologist finds that there is a presence of mental illness, they may work with the patient and other mental health professionals to develop a treatment plan for that patient.
 Regardless of the possibility of mental illness, clinical psychologists work with patients to help them understand themselves and improve factors such as social skills, controlling emotions, and coping strategies.

 Clinical psychologists focus on patients’ short- and long-term emotional and behavioral issues and some mental illnesses, such as: